WAeUP/docker-munin-grafana/README.md

 ``9627``, click on "Load", select your freshly created data source in the last row of the form and finally click on "Import".

+The raw Munin dashboard will most probably look empty after import.
+That is, because the data sources of all the panels will most likely have a different name than the given ones from the imported template.

+Therefore, we have to go through all the elements and have to fix these sources.